Hi I’m Christina and I am so glad you have visited my website.

 I have been married for 21 years.
 My immediate family includes my husband, 16-year-old son, 21 year old bonus daughter, 23 year old bonus son in law, a 10 month old bonus granddaughter and 3 wonderful dogs.
 I also am close to my blended family that includes many siblings.

 I met my husband the night I graduated High School and got married one year later.
 After my husbands 8 year Military Career I went to College to pursue my dreams.
-The joke in the family is that it took a natural disaster 09/11 to finally decide to go to school full time.
+The joke in the family is that it took a terrorist attack 09/11 to finally decide to go to school full time.
 My position in the corporate world was secure but eliminated after the financial turmoil of 09/11.
 I had no idea my decision to leave my position was the best timing because the department was eliminated shortly after resigning.
 By the time I got to college I decided I wanted to help people and pursued my Education degree in Pre-K-4.
 I began my teaching career in Elementary School and felt a calling to help more.
 After pursuing and receiving my School Counseling degree I took on a position as an elementary school counselor.
 My love for helping people coupled with the skills I learned in London, England at the BRIEF institute drove me to open my private practice.

 My desire for helping college students find their passion began when I started taking college courses.
 So much so in 2009 I landed a position at the Career Counseling center at Texas Wesleyan University during my internship.
 I have a unique perspective as a Military wife of 8 years and led to my passion in helping spouses, military members and veterans.
 I also gained experience working with clients from young children onward in play therapy, couples therapy, family therapy, domestic violence and group therapy.
 I provided counseling services in nursing homes and the Glick House at the University.